Army Reserve leader retires after four decades of service

+FORT BELVOIR, Va. - The U.S. Army Reserve's Military Intelligence Readiness Command honored the 40-year career of its former commanding general during a retirement ceremony March 13 at command headquarters here.

 Brig.
-Gen. Aida T. Borras, who most recently served as assistant deputy chief of staff, G2 (Intelligence) for the Department of the Army, retired after an Army career spanning four decades during a retirement ceremony March 13 at the U.S. Army Reserve's Military Intelligence Readiness Command headquarters on Fort Belvoir, Virginia.
-The event was officiated by retired Lt.
-Gen. Laura A. Potter.
-(U.S. Army photo by Mr. Shawn Morris, 99th Readiness Division public affairs)
+Gen. Aida T. Borras, who most recently served as assistant deputy chief of staff, G2 (Intelligence) for the Department of the Army, retired after an Army career spanning four decades.

+"Forty years is a really long time, and people ask me what I remember most, and the truth is it isn't the assignments, it isn't the titles, it isn't the travel - it's the lessons learned from Soldiers and from moments in history that shaped how we lead and how we serve," Borras said.

+Borras enlisted in the U.S. Army in 1985 as an intelligence Soldier, serving in Korea and deploying across Latin America in support of Intelligence and Special Forces missions.

 |Date Taken: